Saturday, September 27, 2025

 The Long Beach coffee shops that make up our city’s richly caffeinated scene are an essential cog for our cognitive functioning.

-And the Long Beach coffee scene has been shifting—but perhaps no more heavily than in the past few years: Black Dog Roasters has taken over Lord Windsor, the shop that basically brought the third-wave of coffee to the city and shuttered mid-pandemic.
-Coffee Drunk has expanded into three locations while Rose Park’s Pine location, once revolving around its kitchen as well as its coffee, returned to solely serving coffee while occasionally hosting food popups (like the stellar Breakfast Dreams).
+And the Long Beach coffee scene has been shifting—but perhaps no more heavily than in the past few years: Dedo Coffee and Memento Coffee Works have both opened, offering neighborhoods dry on third-wave coffee a decent place to visit.
+Recreational has seen a shift in ownership.
+COPA has become one of our most culinarily-focused shops.
+Black Dog Roasters has taken over Lord Windsor, the shop that basically brought the third-wave of coffee to the city and shuttered mid-pandemic.
+Coffee Drunk has expanded into four locations (including one in Phoenix).
 Portfolio Coffeehouse permanently shuttered after 30 years on Retro Row to open Alder & Sage while Portola also closed after announcing Long Beach expansions.
 Cafablanca attempted a move to Downtown Los Angeles only to return (much to the happiness of us)…

-The Long Beach coffee scene is continually evolving and changing—and with that, let’s explore 20 of the best of that very scene.
+The Long Beach coffee scene is continually evolving and changing—and with that, let’s explore some of the best of that very scene.
 In no particular order…

 Recreational Coffee